NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 As stated before, we ran dNdScv with mostly default parameters.
 One of these defaults removes ultra-hypermutator samples.
 This parameter was designed to protect against loss of sensitivity (i.e. potential bias) due to ultra-hypermutators, but can also be adjusted depending on the analysis.

 Create a mutation frequency table.
-Note that for our purposes today we will focus on the 18 genes with a qglobal_cv value of &lt; 0.1:
+Note that for our purposes today we will focus on the 18 genes with a qglobal_cv value of <0.1:

 {% include code-block-copy.html %}
 ```R